 Pig-to-primate lung xenotransplantation

-We are collaborating with David H. Sachs, MD, and Kazuhiko Yamada, MD, in studies aimed at preventing hyperacute and delayed xenograft rejection, which should bring us closer to xenotransplantation in patient care.
+We are studying how to prevent hyperacute and delayed xenograft rejection in pig-to-primate lung transplantation, which should bring us closer making lung xenotransplantation in patients a reality.
 Donor lungs from genetically-manipulated miniature swine that do not express the target antigen for human natural antibodies (Gal-T KO pig) but do express relevant human proteins (i.e., CD47 and CD55) will be transplanted orthotopically into baboons treated with either standard triple-drug immunosuppression or a tolerance induction protocol comprising bone marrow transplantation (mixed chimerism).